-Is Christmas cactus is a genus of cactus with nine species that are native to the jungles of southeast Brazil.
+Schlumbergera is a genus of flowering cactus that is native to the jungles of southeast Brazil.
 The plant produces stunning pink to bright red blooms in December, hence the name.

 Is Christmas cactus toxic to cats?

 Christmas cactus is non-toxic to cats although the Pet Poison Helpline does say that mild nausea, vomiting and diarrhea can occur in some cats.
 If you have a cat, which shows an interest in chewing your Christmas cactus and displays any of the above symptoms we recommend you move the plant to an area (or room) your cat can’t access.

 Fertilisers can leech through the soil when the plant is watered; therefore, do not let the plant sit in water which your cat may be tempted to drink.